Resource Allocation for Positive-Rate Covert Communications Using Optimization and Deep Reinforcement Learning: System Model and Problem Formulations

 \subsection{Problem Formulation Based on Information Theoretic Results}

 Fig.~\ref{fig:system_model} is a schematic diagram of covert communication over \ac{DMC}, when the channel state is available at both the transmitter and the receiver but not at the warden, which is studied in \cite[Sec.~IV]{Keyless22}.
 In Fig.~\ref{fig:system_model}, $M$ is the transmitter's message, $X\in\mathcal{X}$ is the channel input, $Y\in\mathcal{Y}$ and $Z\in\mathcal{Z}$ are the channel outputs of the legitimate receiver and the warden, respectively, $S\in\mathcal{S}$ is the channel state, and $W_{Y,Z|X,S}$ is the channel transition probability.
 Here, the channel state is \ac{iid} and drawn according to $Q_S$ and we let $x_0\in\mathcal{X}$ be an ``innocent'' symbol corresponding to the absence of communication with the receiver.
 The distribution induced at the warden in the absence of communication is $Q_0(\cdot) = \sum_{s\in\mathcal{S}} Q_S(s)W_{Z|X,S}(\cdot|x_0,s)$.
 On the other hand, the distribution induced at the output of the warden by the code design is $P_Z(z)=\sum_{s\in\calS}\sum_{x\in\calX}\sum_{Y\in\calY}Q_S(s)P_{X|S}(x|s)W_{Y,Z|S,X}(y,z|x,s)$.
 The legitimate receiver outputs the decoded message $\hat{M}$ based on the channel output $Y$; whereas the warden attempts to detect the communication by performing a binary hypothesis test between the two distributions $Q_0^{\otimes n}$ and $P_{Z^n}$, corresponding to the absence and presence of communication, respectively.
 In covert communication, the transmitter aims to communicate with the receiver both reliably and covertly.
 Reliable means that the probability of error $P_e^{(n)} = \bbP(\hat{M}\ne M)$ vanishes when the codeword length $n\to\infty$.
 Covert means that the warden cannot determine whether communication is happening (hypothesis $H_1$) or not (hypothesis $H_0$).
-Specifically, the probability of error of the optimal hypothesis test by the warden is lower bounded by $1-\sqrt{\kld{(P_{Z^n}||Q_0^{\otimes n})}}$ \cite{Hypotheses_Book}.
+Specifically, the error probability of the optimal hypothesis test by warden is lower bounded by \cite{Bash13} where $\alpha_n$ is the probability of false alarm (warden deciding $H_1$ when $H_0$ is true), and $\beta_n$ is the probability of missed detection (warden deciding $H_0$ when $H_1$ is true).
 Therefore, the code is covert if $\kld{(P_{Z^n}||Q_0^{\otimes n})}$ vanishes when $n\to\infty$.
 From \cite[Theorem~1]{Keyless22} the following rate is achievable for \acp{DMC},